 -Work permit (if you have one)

-Some French experts say certain personal details, which could be used to discriminate against you should never be included while others say they should.
-Still others say you should only include them if they will improve your chances of getting an interview.
+Some French experts say certain personal details, which could be used to discriminate against you, should never be included, while others say they should.
+Still, others say you should only include them if they improve your chances of getting an interview.

 Below is an explanation of how and when to include your personal details on a CV in France.